Skip to main content

 Terminal input

-kubectl describe pod -n <namespace> -l app.kubernetes.io/instance=<release>
+kubectl describe pod -n <NAMESPACE> -l app.kubernetes.io/instance=<RELEASE_NAME>

-kubectl logs -n <namespace> -l app.kubernetes.io/instance=<release> --previous
+kubectl logs -n <NAMESPACE> -l app.kubernetes.io/instance=<RELEASE_NAME> --previous

-Solution: Roll back to the previous version:
+Solution: rollback to previous version:

 Terminal input

-helm rollback <release> -n <namespace>
+helm rollback <RELEASE_NAME> -n <NAMESPACE>

-Scenario 2: Database schema incompatibility
+Scenario 2: Database Schema Mismatch

 Symptom: Schema migration errors in component logs.